 FAC Solar Project Sponsor Fifth Avenue Committee (FAC) is a 39 year old community development corporation established in 1978 with the mission to advance economic and social justice in South Brooklyn and throughout NYC by building vibrant, diverse communities where residents have genuine opportunities to achieve their goals and the power to shape the community’s future.
 To achieve its mission, FAC develops and manages affordable housing and community facilities; creates economic opportunities and ensures access to economic stability; provides student-centered adult education and literacy classes; organizes residents and workers; and combats displacement caused by gentrification.

 Lead Developer Community Grid & Electric (CGE) (d/b/a Gowanus Grid & Electric) is a Brooklyn-based developer and retail distributor for Community Distributed Generation projects and local energy benefits.
 CGE and the project team specialize in multifamily and commercial properties in NYC.

-The project offers an exciting opportunity to help with the launch of a cutting edge, community owned affordable solar business model.
-The model will help CBOs citywide deliver sustainability, cost savings and resiliency benefits to families in multi-family buildings that have varying corporate structures.
+FAC Solar offers an exciting opportunity to help with the launch of a cutting edge, community-owned affordable solar model.
+The model, if successful, will help community based organizations citywide deliver sustainability, cost savings and resiliency benefits to low and moderate income families in multi-family buildings that have varying corporate structures.